Schools Recommendation Scheme (SRS)

 The Schools Recommendation Scheme (SRS) provides all current Year 12 students with an opportunity to secure an offer to UC if recommended by their school for admission to university.
 While all SRS applications are considered carefully, they do not guarantee an offer and are subject to meeting criteria and course quotas.

-- Applicants completing an Australian Year 12 program in the current year
+- Completing an Australian Year 12 program in the current year OR

-- Applicants completing the International Baccalaureate (IB) in Australia in the current year
+- Completing the International Baccalaureate (IB) in Australia in the current year

 UC courses available via SRS